espenhermansen/kube_challenge_log_mon/README.md

 So your applications produce logs.
 Lots of logs.
 How are you supposed to analyze them?
 A common solution is to aggregate and analyze them using the ELK stack, alongside fluentd or fluentbit.

+Kibana is a free and open user interface that lets you visualize your Elasticsearch data and navigate the Elastic Stack.

 ## Requirements
 dotctl - For accessing Digital Oceans API <br /> kubectl - To install Kubernetes CLI <br />